Tinkerforge/red-brick/programs/sync_time/README.rst

 GPS Bricklet to set a proper system time, you can manually synchronize it using your web browser.

+Upload this program to the RED Brick using Brick Viewer's New Program wizard.
 The following program settings will provide you with website for system time
 synchronization: